graphile/crystal/README.md

 Ideally PostGraphQL scales with your company and we would appreciate your contributions to help it scale, however there is a simple exit path even years into the business.

+### Breaking Changes
+They will happen very rarely and only after lot’s of deprecation warnings.
+The PostGraphQL team believes in stable software over continual reevaluation.
+PostGraphQL updates should just bring you features and bug fixes without breaking the schema/server system you already have set up.

+Semantic versioning is strictly adhered to and if a breaking change were to be made, the major version number would be incremented accordingly.

 ### Schema Driven APIs
 If you fundamentally disagree with a one-to-one mapping of a SQL schema to an API (GraphQL or otherwise) this section is for you.
 First of all, PostGraphQL is not necessarily meant to be a permanent solution.
 PostGraphQL was created to allow you to focus on your product and not the API.
 If you want a custom API there is a simple transition path (read [no lock in](#no-lock-in)).
 If you still can’t get over the one-to-one nature of PostGraphQL consider the following arguments why putting your business logic in PostgreSQL is a good idea: